Janekk/ReactDotNetBrowserify/README.md

 	}
 	```
 - Build of ASP.NET project will trigger a build of bundle for the server;
-- There is a default gulp task to automatically rebuild client-side assets for every change; Run the ```gulp``` command to start watching;
+- There is a default gulp task to automatically rebuild client-side assets on every change of source scripts; Run the ```gulp``` command to start watching for changes;

+More detailed informations can be found in [this blog article](#).

 ## TODO